GuillaumeFalourd/ritchie-cli-action/README.md

 ⚠️ The [`actions to setup environment`](https://github.com/marketplace?type=actions&query=setup+env+) may be necessary to use this action depending on the programming language that will be used to build the formula.
 For example:

-- [setup-node](https://github.com/marketplace/actions/setup-node-js-environment) for formula coded in Node,
+- [setup-node](https://github.com/marketplace/actions/setup-node-js-environment) for formula coded using Node,
-- [setup-go](https://github.com/marketplace/actions/setup-go-environment) for formula code in Golang,
+- [setup-go](https://github.com/marketplace/actions/setup-go-environment) for formula code using Golang,
-- [setup-java](https://github.com/marketplace/actions/setup-java-jdk) for formula coded en Java
+- [setup-java](https://github.com/marketplace/actions/setup-java-jdk) for formula coded using Java
 - ...

  * * *